-the infant trust is a UK based charity aiming to break the cycle of violence and abuse against small children in South Africa.
+the infant trust is a UK based charity that helps to break the cycle of violence and abuse against small children in South Africa.

 The Social Auxiliary Workers are crucial in helping children and their families rebuild their lives after severe trauma, we are really proud of them and their work and are really proud to be part of ensuring they have enhanced skills and a qualification that will give each individual a confident and secure future.

-Just once in a while, amongst all the amazing work that is done to help children in South Africa, we come across a shining star.
-One such is Wilhelmina who, despite the most terrible childhood [or because of it …] she determined to setup a refuge for abandoned children.
+Wilhelmina who, despite the most terrible childhood [or because of it] was determined to setup a refuge for abandoned children.
 Last year she had some terrible news as they had to vacate the home they had been living in for many years.
-With tremendous resilience she found a new home and with the help of our friends at Imisebeyelanga Wilhelmina now cares for many children and struggles day in and day out for food and water and power and clothing.
+With tremendous resilience she found a new home and with the help of our friends at Imisebeyelanga and others.
+Wilhelmina cares for many children and struggles day in and day out for food and water and power and clothing.
 Some of our terrific supporters packed up boxes of presents for each child and you can read the story here.